 Ricotta Cheesecake: Creamy, sweet, and fluffy, this Italian-style cheesecake takes 10 minutes to pull together (thank you store-bought crust!).
 A simple, perfect ending to a holiday meal.Tweet This

-Ricotta pie is, simply put, like an Italian cheesecake starring ricotta cheese in the filling.
+Ricotta pie is, simply put, an Italian version of cheesecake starring ricotta cheese in the filling.
 It’s a different type of dessert than NY-style cream cheese-based cheesecake.
-The texture is a bit more granular, while still creamy (as is ricotta cheese itself).
+The texture is a bit more granular while still creamy (as is ricotta cheese itself).

-Overall, it’s sweet, a dessert pie.
-In many cases lemon makes itself known as the main flavoring, and sometimes there is vanilla (as here) or almond extract added.
+Overall, it’s a sweet dessert pie.
+In many cases, lemon makes itself known as the main flavoring, and sometimes there is vanilla (as in this recipe) or almond extract added.
 The sweetness comes from sugar, but a moderate amount, so it’s not an excessively sweet pie.
-The filling is quite moist, creamy and light, and has the gentle flavor and texture of ricotta cheese.
+The filling is quite moist, creamy, and light and has the gentle flavor and texture of ricotta cheese.

-This ricotta pie calls for raisins, which are very common in ricotta pie.
-You can also use semisweet chocolate chips in place of the raisins.
-I used dried cherries during one testing, and dried cranberries in another.
+- Raisins – Raisins are common in this pie, but you can also use semisweet chocolate chips in their place.
+I used dried cherries during one test and dried cranberries in another.
 Some people use diced candied fruit instead.